txhc4life/log_analysis/README.md

 https://www.postgresql.org/download/

 ### **Instructions**
 You can use the provided VM to test log_analysis.
-First we will clone this repository to our local workstation.
-Then we will use vagrant to provision a new VM with Postgresql and Python3 are preinstalled.
-Once the VM is running we can proceed to download, extract, and import the news database.
-We then use pip3 to install psycopg2. log_analysis is now ready for testing.
+First you will need to clone this repository to your local workstation.
+Then use Vagrant to provision a new VM with Postgresql and Python3.
+Once the VM is running, you can proceed to download, extract, and import the news database.
+Then pip3 to install psycopg2. log_analysis is now ready for testing.

 Clone repository from github
 `git clone https://github.com/txhc4life/log_analysis.git`